 There are lots of manual versions which are good for occasional use.
 This is the version I also have and it worked just fine for firm veggies.
 It was no good for softer kinds of food though, like cucumbers.

 A step up is this 4 in 1 one manual version.
 There is no need to change the blade on this one, just press a button.

 How to spiralize vegetables

 Usually, you will want to wash vegetables before you start.

 Peeling isn’t absolutely necessary (I never do it).
 You can trim the ends too, but note that there will always be a stub of veg left at the end, so trimming isn’t always necessary.

 Depending on how you want your veggies cut, choose a blade to suit.
 Soft veggies like cucumbers and tomatoes can use a straight blade.
 Tougher veggies can be cut thinner using the spaghetti or angel-hair blade.

 Check the directions for your particular model for which blade to select.

 Step 4 – Start spiralizing

-Again, this depending on your type of spiralizer.
+Again, this depends on your type of spiralizer.
 You will usually need to push the end of the vegetable onto the gripper.
-If you have a hand-held spiralizer gently push the vegetable into it while twisting or turn the handle for table-top versions.
+If you have a hand-held spiralizer, gently push the vegetable into it while twisting or turning the handle for table-top versions.